mirajavora/blog.mirajavora.com/source/_posts/2015-10-19-sendgrid-webhooks-reporting.markdown

 It also gives us advantage when curating the data - we can index based on months and remove indexes as they become obsolete.
 On top of it, utilising existing tools and parts of infx, it let us deliver this end-to-end with less than 2k lines of code including tests and cloudformation scripts for AWS.

 If you don't need to expose the callback data within the organisation as a stream, you can simplify the architecture by going directly from the endpoint to Elastic Search.
+However, you would miss the opportunity for your entire organisation to benefit from the data-set!

 Aggregate your callbacks in Elastic Search